stfc/PSyclone/doc/user_guide/dynamo0p3.rst

   procedure, nopass :: my_kernel_sub_r32, my_kernel_sub_r64

-and the name of the Fortran `INTERFACE` block for these routines must be named according to the LFRic coding standards (e.g. `my_kernel_code` for Kernel `my_kernel`).
+and the Fortran `INTERFACE` block for these routines must be named according to the LFRic coding standards (e.g. `my_kernel_code` for Kernel `my_kernel`).